emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 #### Allosteric-orthosteric ligand prediction challenge

-For the allosteric-orthosteric ligand challenge, there are similar functions:
+For the allosteric-orthosteric ligand challenge, there are similar functions as for antibody-antigen complex challenge explained above.
+Here are summarized only parts of code that differ between the two challenges, so please first read the above explanations.

 `def prepare_protein_ligand(datapoint_id: str, protein: Protein, ligands: list[SmallMolecule], input_dict: dict, msa_dir: Optional[Path] = None) -> List[tuple[dict, List[str]]]:`

-Here, `protein` is a single protein object and `ligands` is a list of small molecule objects.
+Here, `protein` is a single protein object and `ligands` is a list of small molecule objects (defined in `hackathon_api.SmallMolecule`).

+For example input information see `hackathon_data/datasets/asos_public/asos_public.jsonl`.

 Each small molecule has attributes:
 - `id`: The ID of the small molecule
 - `smiles`: The SMILES string of the small molecule